History of LALS

 As we enter the 2020s, LALS continues to be an innovative force in mixing high-end scholarship and community engagement.
 Due to the combined work of Amalia Pallares (now the Associate Chancellor and Vice Provost for Diversity) and Professor María de los Angeles Torres, UIC has secured a Mellon Grant titled “Crossing Latinidades” that will create a consortium of all Research One, Hispanic Serving Institutions.
 The Chancellors of these approximately sixteen universities have already met and agreed to create an integrated pipeline producing and hiring Latinx Ph.Ds in all disciplines.
 At the same time the Latinx Studies departments at these same universities have started to develop research collaborations across interested faculty.
 If the origins of Latinx Studies in the United States began as local and regional initiatives (Chicano Studies in the West and Southwest, Cuban Studies in Florida, Dominican and Puerto Rican Studies in the East, and so on), soon, due to UIC’s leadership, LS may become far more hemispheric and interhemispheric than ever before.
 In addition to the well-known interdisciplinary subjects in the social sciences and humanities that have always characterized LS, the grant is also encouraging the development of new subjects such as heritage language learning, creative writing, museum studies, climate change, and more.

-Today the Latin American and Latino Studies program at UIC engages 12 regular faculty, 15 affiliated faculty, several lecturers, and graduate teaching assistants.
+Today the Department of Latin American and Latino Studies at UIC engages 14 regular faculty, 10 affiliated faculty, several lecturers, and graduate students and teaching assistants.
 LALS scholars work across disciplines addressing issues of race, gender, migration, inequality, and social movements in local and global context.
 In 2009, it initiated a master’s degree program with an internship component that is rooted in community organizations.
 Over the decades, and in conjunction with LARES and the LCC, the LALS program has contributed to the emergence of the Latinx community as a prominent, vigorous, and demanding actor in politics, social issues and artistic production at the local, state, and national levels.

 UIC grads go on to pursue doctoral degrees, serve in elected office and public administration, work in medicine and health professions, in teaching, in community agencies and foundations, banking, industry, the law, as well as photography, painting, writing, arts promotion and museums.
 LALS has facilitated the carving of a vital place at the table of power and creativity only vaguely imagined but tenaciously sought by the protesters of 1967.
 Through the efforts of various generations of community and student social activists, the UIC Latinx community continues to play a major role in Latinx empowerment.